What is Blepharoplasty Eyelid Surgery ?

-Some patients who desire an upper eyelid crease may also opt to have a procedure to create a crease on the upper eyelids.
+Some patients who desire an upper eyelid crease may also opt to have double eyelid surgery to create a crease on the upper eyelids.

 - baggy or droopy upper eyelids